kentwang94/govhack2018/README.md

 - A web application provides navigation and suggestions.
 - A chatbot deployed on home intelligence which can provide suggestions.

+## Project Development

+The app is host by Express.js, and the database is powered by PostgreSQL with PostGIS extension.
+In addition, the real time data (weather, air quality, carpark vacant information) is retrieved by Flask.

 ## Team Member

 + Masson